William Frederick, Margrave of Brandenburg-Ansbach

 William Frederick, Margrave of Brandenburg-Ansbach (8 January 1686 – 7 January 1723), was Margrave of the Principality of Brandenburg-Ansbach from 1703 until his death in 1723.
 He was the younger brother of Caroline of Ansbach and thus brother-in-law of George II of Great Britain.

 Early life

-William Frederick was born in Ansbach in 1686 to John Frederick, Margrave of Brandenburg-Ansbach, and his second wife, Eleonore Erdmuthe of Saxe-Eisenach.
+William Frederick was born in Ansbach in 1686 to John Frederick, Margrave of Brandenburg-Ansbach, and his father's second wife; Eleonore Erdmuthe of Saxe-Eisenach.
 His two surviving half-brothers, Margraves Christian Albert and George Frederick II, both died unmarried and without legitimate issue.

 Personal life

 He married his first cousin, Christiane Charlotte of Württemberg-Winnental in 1709.
 He died in Unterreichenbach and was succeeded by his son Charles William Frederick, called "The Wild Margrave".